anominous/get/README.md

 [x] Thread is not on your whitelist
 [!]
 Thread has been blacklisted (the first word after this is the matching blacklist entry) [ ] Thread does not have new images
-[*] Thread has new images and is currently being analyzed [+] Thread has new images, and image download has started [-] Thread has new images but they don't match your file types (or you already have them) [i] Thread's image number is too low (option min_images)
+[+] Thread has new images, and image download has started [-] Thread has new images but they don't match your file types (or you already have them) [i] Thread's image number is too low (option min_images)